 Once you’ve acknowledged your state, shift your attention outward.
 Scan your surroundings: exits, people, barriers, lighting.
 Every detail adds to your sense of control.
 You are looking for options — not escape at all costs, but strategic movement based on awareness.

 This is where the Center-Line Principle becomes valuable.
-By mentally and physically aligning yourself along your body’s center line — a concept drawn from martial systems — you naturally organize posture, attention, and intent.
+By mentally and physically aligning yourself along your body’s center line, you naturally organize posture, attention, and intent.
 This centered stance helps you stay balanced, calm, and responsive even when your emotions spike.

-By thinking before reacting, you start to shift from instinctive survival to conscious strategy.
+By thinking before reacting, you shift from instinctive survival to conscious strategy.

 3. Take Action — Respond, Don’t React